Skip to main content

 Understanding SPF Numbers

 The number on your sunscreen (SPF 15, SPF 30, SPF 50, etc.) refers to how much longer it takes for UVB rays to redden the skin compared to unprotected skin.
+Here’s the degree of coverage for each type:

 While higher SPF does offer slightly more protection, no sunscreen blocks 100 percent of rays.
 SPF 30 or higher is recommended for daily use, especially if you’re spending extended time outdoors.